WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/README.md

 *resources* : all graphs, images, data generated from project.
 Also contains the original datasets used in the regression.

-*src* : source folder for all the code.
+*src* : source folder for all the code of our logistic regression model in java.

 *UCI_wine_data_exploratory.ipynb* : jupyter notebook for some exploratory data.